jmcook1186/biosnicar-py/inputs.md

 ### `UNIT`
 All these impurities have their mass absorption coefficients in units of ppb, and therefore their concentration (`CONC`) should be expressed normalised to mass in the model - i.e. in ng/g or ppb.
 This is achieved by setting `UNIT ==0`.
 There are two exceptions to this: `"SA_Chevrollier2022_r8.99.nc"` and `"GA_Chevrollier2022_r4.9_L18.8.nc"`.
 These are empirically measured optical properties for snbow and glacier algae whose absorption coefficient is expressed in m2/cell.
 Their concentration (`CONC`) should therefore be expressed in cells/mL.
 This is achieved by setting `UNIT==1`.
 There are validity checks in place to ensure these values are set correctly.

 ### `CONC`

 Array containing the concentration in each layer in the model in units defined by `UNIT`.

 ### `CFACTOR`
 The `CFACTOR` attribute is a multiplier that accounts for field measurments having a coarse vertical resolution but the model havign fine vertical resolution.
 This is mostly applicable toi glacier algae that are known to accumulate on the upper surface of the ice, but field samples generally are onyl able to remove the top approx. 2cm for cell counting. this leads to an underestimate of the concentration int he upper mm by including ~2cm of dilute clean ice below. `CFACTOR` accounts for this problem.
-It is a simple multiplier so it must be set to 1 by default.
+It is a simple multiplier so it must be set to `1` by default.

 ### `COATED`
 Boolean that toggles sulfate coating on or off.
 This is only applicable to black and brown carbon where there are files for both coated an uncoated versions.
 The parameter is requird because a different field in the optical property file is loaded for coated compared to uncoated impurities, so that the mass normalization takes into account the mass of both the impurity and its coating.

+## PLOT
+These parameters control how the output albedo plot is formatted.
+Recommend leaving them all at their default values.
+The user may, however, want to toggle figure saving on and off, in which case update the value of `SAVE`.